dftlibs/numgrid/README.md

 ## Parallelization

-The design decision was to not parallelize the library but rather parallelize over the generated points by the caller.
+The design decision was to not parallelize the library but rather parallelize over the atom/basis types by the caller.
 This simplifies modularity and code reuse.
-See also the section about "Distributed computation using 'outer centers'".

 # Integration grid